Importance of Vocabulary for ACT

 4. Hit the Bed Thinking Words

 Everyday before you go off to sleep, recall all the five words you have learned during the day and try to write a short passage which will include at least 2-3 newly learnt words.
 This strategy has two benefits, first you will learn new words with their usage and second it will help you in cracking the Reading section of ACT easily.
 It will also help you in the Writing test, if you plan to take it.
 Also it is observed that people usually retain whatever they read or listen just before sleeping.
-So this can be a good strategy to prepare for ACT test vocabulary.
+So this can be a good strategy to develop your vocabulary.

 5. Do Not Forget to Revise Weekly